-Fig 2.
-Comparison of a conventional E-F spectrometer with a spectrograph designed to take advantage of modern two-dimenaional detectors.
-In terms of the time required to cover the same range of wavelengths at equivalent resolution and statistical accuracy, the spectrograph has an advantage of a factor of 60
+Fig.2.
+Comparison of a conventional E. F spectrometer with a spectrograph designed to take advantage of modern two-dimensional detectors.
+In terms of the time required to cover the some range of wavelengths at equivalent resolution and statistical becauses, the spectrograph has an advantage of a factor of 60.